The Québec maritime Blog

 1. Stroll through one of Québec’s most beautiful villages

-Located at the centre of the Kamouraska area, the village of Kamouraska is officially recognized as one of the most beautiful in Québec.
+Located at the centre of this area, the village of Kamouraska is officially recognized as one of the most beautiful in Québec.
 During a stroll through this coastal village, let yourself be charmed by the main street, which is lined with boutiques as well as homes built in a style typical of 19th-century resort towns.
-Then head towards the coast to admire the St. Lawrence, islands, the wharf and the intriguing fish weirs used to catch eels… If you happen to be out at the right time of the day, you can also take in a breathtaking sunset!
+This is also your opportunity to visit local museums and interpretation sites to learn more about the history of this area.
+You can then head towards the water to admire the islands in the St. Lawrence, the wharf and the intriguing fish weirs used to catch eels… And if you happen to be out at the right time of day, you can also take in a breathtaking sunset!

-The Kamouraska area is a popular foodie destination, which is hardly surprising since it is home to several innovative food producers—be sure to visit the bakery, cheese factory and microbrewery!
-Since the area is located along the coast, you will also find fresh fish and seafood on just about every menu!
+The Kamouraska area is a popular foodie destination, which is hardly surprising since it’s home to many innovative food producers: be sure to visit the bakery, cheese factory and microbrewery while you’re here!
+Since the area is located along the coast, you’ll also find fresh fish and seafood on just about every menu!
 Have you ever tasted eel?
 This regional specialty is available for purchase in local fish markets.
 If you have a sweet tooth, you’ll want to visit La Fée Gourmande, a chocolate shop that makes its own chocolates and caramels.
-Many regional products are also available in local restaurants such as the Côte Est café-bistro, which offers a menu featuring seasonal ingredients.
+If you’d like to try some locally made alcoholic beverages, stop at the Tête d’Allumette microbrewery to sample their craft beers or at the Vignoble Amouraska vineyard to discover their berry wines and cream liqueurs.
+Many regional products are also available in local restaurants such as Côte Est, which offers a menu featuring seasonal ingredients.

 3. Discover local talent

-The artists and artisans of Kamouraska are famous for their know-how and imagination.
-Is it living so close to the sea that inspires such talent?
-See for yourself as you visit the many artisan workshops, art galleries and boutiques in this area.
-Consider taking home a souvenir: paintings, sculptures, jewellery, ceramic pieces, woodworking items, soaps made with rice bran oil and more.
-You are bound to find the perfect gift!
+The artists and artisans of Kamouraska are famous for their talent and imagination.
+Is it living so close to the sea that inspires them so much?
+See for yourself as you visit the many studios, workshops, art galleries and boutiques in this area.
+Consider taking home a few souvenirs: paintings, sculptures, jewellery, ceramic pieces, wooden items, soaps made with rice bran oil, and more.
+You’re bound to find some perfect gifts as well!

 5. Admire the scenery from the shore, the water or the mountains

-The Kamouraska area is also an ideal place to enjoy the great outdoors!
-While hikers can explore the many trails in this area, cyclists can ride the Route Verte cycling trail, which runs along the St. Lawrence.
+There’s also lots to do outdoors in the Kamouraska area, which is a great place to enjoy the fresh air!
+While hikers can explore the many trails in this area, cyclists can ride the Route Verte bike route, which runs along the St. Lawrence.
 Want to see the coast from a different angle?
-Go sea kayaking!
-You can paddle around the islands in the St. Lawrence.
+Head to the SEBKA park and go sea kayaking around the islands in the St. Lawrence.
 Mountain climbing enthusiasts will be awed by the views from the tops of the cliffs in Saint-André—the rock walls made of orthoquartzite make this sector a very popular climbing destination.

 So, what do you think?
-Which of these attractions in Haute-Gaspésie will you visit during your road trip along the Bas-Saint-Laurent – Gaspésie Tour?
+Will you include the Kamouraska area in your road trip along the Bas-Saint-Laurent – Gaspésie Tour?
+Plan your stay and book your accommodations now!

 (3) comments